What is Part B Medicare?

 Is there a premium for Part B?

-In 2017, most enrollees pay an average of $109/month in Part B premiums.
-But the exact amount that beneficiaries pay in premiums varies depending on the dollar amount of their Social Security cost of living adjustment (COLA).
+In 2017, most enrollees paid an average of $109/month in Part B premiums.
+But the exact amount that beneficiaries pay in premiums varied depending on the dollar amount of their Social Security cost of living adjustment (COLA).

 People who were new to Medicare for 2016 (but who were protected for 2017 by the provision that prevents net Social Security checks from declining) were paying $121.80/month in 2016, and their premium increase for 2017 averaged about 4 percent, since it was limited by the COLA that applied to their Social Security checks.